dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Hello and welcome to this Dynatrace Partner TechLab.
 We are launching these as self-paced training for all our partners.
 During this session we will focus on automation and complete hands on exercies on how to automate creating a monitoring environment, usergroup and user and auto deploy OneAgent to the new environment.

 The goals of this tutorial are;
-1. **Tenant Management** - Automatically create tenants on a managed cluster.
+1. **Environment Management** - Automatically create environments on a managed cluster.
 Useful for onboarding new customers, training events, creating additional environments etc.
-2. **User Group Management** - Automtically create User Groups with the correct access to your freshly created tenant.
+2. **User Group Management** - Automtically create User Groups with the correct access to your freshly created environment.
 Useful for onboarding new users, training events and user management.
 3. **User Management** - Automtically create Users and assign them to the correct user group.
 Useful for onboarding new users, training events and user management.
 4. **API token Management** - Automatically create API tokens with the correct roles.
 Useful for automated Oneagent deployments, integrations, training events, key rotation etc.
 5. **Automated OneAgent Deployment** - Start ec2 instances and automatically install and configure the OneAgent.
 Useful for fast deployments of the OneAgent and ensuring new resources are implemented.